This May Be The Most Important Zuckerberg-Congress Exchange Yet

 So far, the hearings have mostly been a series of soapboxing or pivoting.
 The one thing that’s become crystal clear–listening to numerous elected officials try to discuss how Facebook’s technology works–is that Facebook’s back end is complicated by design.
 This has made it possible for Zuckerberg to avoid tough questions, because the interviewers lack the technical knowledge to effectively challenge the Facebook CEO.

-But more than two hours into today’s hearing, Congressman Ben Junán (D-NM) pushed back.
+But more than two hours into today’s hearing, Congressman Ben Luján (D-NM) pushed back.
 During his initial questioning, he first brought up a search feature–which Facebook got rid of last week–that reportedly enabled people to scrape and gather large amounts of information.
 Zuckerberg had no answer.

-Then Junán dug deeper into the social network’s data-collection practices–in particular, how these practices affect people who have never signed up for Facebook.
+Then Luján dug deeper into the social network’s data-collection practices–in particular, how these practices affect people who have never signed up for Facebook.
 Here’s a transcript of the exchange:

 LUJÁN: Facebook has detailed profiles on people who have never signed up for Facebook, yes or no?